josephjacobmorris/learnings/Java/Spring/Spring.md

 We also have a option to do constructor binding using the ```@ConstructorBinding``` annotation in the constructor of the bean class and in the Configuration class use ```@EnableConfigurationProperties``` annotation

+## Testing in Spring

+There are three types of tests Unit tests, Integration tests and Functional tests (e2e tests)

+Code Under Test - This is the code (or application) you are testing

+Test Fixture - "A test fixture is a fixed state of a set of objects used as a baseline for running tests.
+The purpose of a test fixture is to ensure that there is a well known and fixed environment in which tests are run so that results are repeatable." - JUnit Doc

+TDD - When test cases are written first and code is written to fix them

+### Test Scope Dependencies

+spring-boot-starter-test dependencies provides

+* JUnit
+* Spring Boot Test
+* AssertJ
+* Hamcrest
+* Mockito
+* JSONassert
+* JSONPath

 ## References

 * Spring Framework 5: Beginner to Guru